For more than 20 years, the Dartmouth Atlas Project has documented

 and perform their own comparisons and analyses.
 These tools have helped

 other groups create reports like those listed on our Case Studies page.
-A selection of videos and presentations can be found on our Multimedia page.

 Further studies and data created with the support of the National

 Institute on Aging can be found here.